 - sweetened with honey (made without corn syrup)

-- Paleo - made with a Paleo cereal
+- made with paleo friendly cereal

 - grain free, dairy free, refined sugar free